m0sys/polyglot/README.md

 > A professional software developer masters more than just one programming language. - Bjarne Stroustrup (The C++ Programming Language [4th Edition])

+> To write a good program takes intelligence, taste, and patience.
+You are not going to get it right the first time.
+Experiment!  - Bjarne Stroustrup (The C++ Programming Language [4th Edition])

 ## Author

 👤 **Moe**